Description

 Travel & Accom.

-During your experience you will be staying at the Albatroz Lodge nestled at the top of the sand dunes next to the project’s office and the dive centre, just a few steps away from the spectacular Tofo Beach.
+During your experience you will be staying at the Tilak Lodge nestled at the top of the sand dunes next to the project’s office and the dive centre, just a few steps away from the spectacular Tofo Beach.
 The accommodation is dorm style (with bunk beds) in chalets with traditional thatched roofs, open living areas and ample room to relax outside.
 They sleep 4 and 12 people with mattresses, mosquito nets, sheets and pillows provided.
 There is electricity and running drinkable water.
 The toilets and showers are shared.
 There are communal living spaces in each chalet, a relaxation area and a swimming pool where many wonderful moments can be shared.

-The Albatroz Lodge is a short walk away from Tofo village where you can find a market, some shops, restaurants and bars.
+Tilak Lodge is a short walk away from Tofo village where you can find a market, some shops, restaurants and bars.
 Inhambane, the nearest town, is an hour away with public transport.

 Requirements